hasura/ndc-sqlserver/readme.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-purple.svg?style=flat)](LICENSE.txt)
 [![Status](https://img.shields.io/badge/status-alpha-yellow.svg?style=flat)](./readme.md)

-The Hasura SQLServer Connector allows for connecting to a SQL Server database giving you an instant GraphQL API on top of your SQL Server data.
+With this connector, Hasura allows you to instantly create a real-time GraphQL API on top of your data models in Microsoft SQL Server.
+This connector supports SQL Server's functionalities listed in the table below, allowing for efficient and scalable data operations.
+Additionally, users benefit from all the powerful features of Hasura’s Data Delivery Network (DDN) platform, including query pushdown capabilities that delegate query operations to the database, thereby enhancing query optimization and performance.

 This connector is built using the [Rust Data Connector SDK](https://github.com/hasura/ndc-hub#rusk-sdk) and implements the [Data Connector Spec](https://github.com/hasura/ndc-spec).